SHARE

 TO MAKE THE SAUCE:

 • In a large (12-inch) skillet, add the olive oil and minced garlic, sautéing until fragrant, about 1-2 minutes.
-Add the salt, jerks seasoning, and flour, stirring everything together.
+Add the chopped bell peppers and scotch bonnet, sauteeing until tender, about 3-4 minutes.
+Add the salt, jerk seasoning, smoked paprika and flour, stirring everything together.
 Whisk in the heavy cream, veggie stock, and white cooking wine until everything thickens and becomes smooth with no lumps visible.
-Add in the chopped peppers and stir to incorporate.
+Add the thyme sprigs.

 • Reduce the heat to low and let the sauce simmer for 3-4 minutes until it thickens more and the peppers become more tender.
 Stir in the grated parmesan until it has melted and the sauce is even more creamy.